Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertBlockNotPresent**(`id`: [*Block*](#interfacesblock), `position`: [*BlockPos*](#interfacesblockpos)): *void*

-Asserts an error when the specified block is not found at the specified coordinates
+Asserts an error when the given block is not found at the given coordinates

 ##### Parameters: